helmut.cloud

 3. Test your node:

-2. Finally, run: npm run spec -- <name-of-your-node> .
-This command will generate and output the specification for your node
+3. Finally, generate the specification for your node by running:: npm run spec -- <name-of-your-node> .
+This will output the full spec for your node directly in the terminal.

 1. Copy the JSON output, hop over to the Stream Designer Studio, and drop the spec into the search bar of the node panel.